Table of Contents

-The sensory sensation of touch of the anterior 2/3 of the tongue is carried by the mandibular branch of the trigeminal nerve (CN V) while the taste sensation is carried by the chorda tympani branch of the facial nerve (CN VII).
+The sensory feeling of touch in the anterior 2/3 of the tongue is carried by the mandibular branch of the trigeminal nerve (CN V), while the taste sensation is carried by the chorda tympani branch of the facial nerve (CN VII).
 This part of the tongue has both endodermic and ectodermic origin.

 The posterior 1/3 of the tongue is formed mainly by the third pharyngeal arch with little contribution of the second and fourth pharyngeal arches.
 The second pharyngeal pouch is however overgrown by the third pharyngeal arch.
 The fusion of these arches form the copula, which is the posterior 1/3 of the tongue.
 The touch and taste sensation of this part of the tongue is carried by a branch of the glossopharyngeal nerve (CN IX).

 The base of the tongue is formed by the fourth pharyngeal arch and is innervated by a branch of the vagus nerve (CN X) for the touch and taste sensation.